-Fatima is a town and Parish located 142 km (88 miles) North of Lisbon.
-Fatima is one of the most important catholic shrines in the world dedicated to the Virgin Mary.
+Fatima is a town and parish located 142 km (88 miles) north of Lisbon.
+This town is one of the most important catholic shrines in the world dedicated to the Virgin Mary.
 Fatima’s Sanctuary welcomes millions of pilgrims and tourists from all over the world.
-Fatima’s fame is due to the Apparitions of Our Lady of the Rosary that appeared to three shepherd children; Lucia dos Santos and her two younger cousins, Francisco and Jacinta.
+Fatima’s fame is due to the Apparitions of Our Lady of the Rosary (also known as Our Lady of Fatima) that appeared to three shepherd children of Fatima; Lucia dos Santos and her two younger cousins, Francisco and Jacinta.
 Between May and October of 1917, the three children witnessed several apparitions.
-The last one, on October 13th, was confirmed by a miracle witnessed by 60,000 people known in the catholic world as “the day the sun danced”.
+The last one, on October 13th, was confirmed by a miracle witnessed by 60,000 people known in the catholic world as “the day the sun danced.”

 Fatima now attracts thousands of pilgrims from all over the world, particularly on the pilgrimage days in May and October.
-The large torch-light processions in the evening are particularly impressive, often lead by Cardinals and Bishops.
-The pilgrims gather in Cova de Iria an enormous plaza where a little chapel was built and where the Virgin Mary is believed to have appeared to the children.
+Moreover, the large torch-light processions in the evening are particularly impressive, often led by Cardinals and Bishops.
+The pilgrims gather in Cova de Iria, an enormous plaza where a little chapel was built and where the Virgin Mary is believed to have appeared.
 Around the plaza are a considerable number of shops and stalls selling various religious articles.
-On the far side of the plaza rises the great basilica, built in the in neo-classical style, with a central tower 65 meters high, the construction of which was begun on 13 of May 1928.
-It is flanked by colonnades linking it with the extensive convent and hospital buildings.
-In the basilica are the tombs of two of the three visionaries, siblings Francisco and Jacinta Marto, who died in 1919 and 1920 respectively, and were beatified in 1970.
+On the far side of the plaza rises the great basilica, built in a neo-classical style with a central tower 65 meters high.
+The construction of the basilica began on May 13, 1928.
+In the basilica are the tombs of two of the three visionaries, siblings Francisco and Jacinta Marto.
+They died in 1919 and 1920 respectively and were beatified in 1970.
 The third seer, Lucia dos Santos, died in 2005.

 Pilgrimage to Fatima